AnuragRathore-dev/HireNow/readme.md

 - `GET /404`: Render the 404 error page.

 ## Conclusion
-Job Portal provides a robust platform for both recruiters and job seekers, facilitating the job search and application process.
+HireNow provides a robust platform for both recruiters and job seekers, facilitating the job search and application process.
 With its user-friendly interface and comprehensive features, Job Portal aims to streamline the recruitment process for all stakeholders involved.
-If you have any questions or feedback, feel free to reach out to me via email at panwarvishakha31@gmail.com or connect with me on LinkedIn www.linkedin.com/in/vishakha-panwar-web-developer.
-I'm open to collaborations, job opportunities, or just a friendly chat!